jacobsomer/Document-Chat/README.md

-# Chatboba
+# Document Chat

-Chatboba is an open source project that enables users to engage in chat discussions centered around documents.
+Document Chat is an open source project that enables users to engage in chat discussions centered around documents.
 Built using React, Next.js, and Supabase, this platform integrates real-time chat functionalities with document management, providing a seamless user experience.

 ## Features